chembl/chembl_webresource_client/README.rst

 -----------------------------

 No.
-For more examples, please see the dedicated IPython notebook (http://beta.mybinder.org/v2/gh/chembl/chembl_webresource_client/master?filepath=demo_wrc.ipynb)
+For more examples, please see the Binder notebook link on top of this file.

 Citing / Other resources